 We are 100 years strong in business education, covering the for-profit, not-for-profit and governmental sectors of business.
 Our top-notch supply chain management and highly regarded accounting programs, as well as our renowned Global Leadership Scholars program and Physician EMBA program, are all great examples of what the Haslam spirit has to offer.

-There are seven departments within the Haslam College of Business.
+There are eight departments within the Haslam College of Business.

 We are a community that serves the citizens and businesses of Tennessee and beyond.
 We support learning through the creation and sharing of knowledge.
 We succeed when our work, and that of our students and partners, generates nationally and internationally recognized outcomes that improve the world.